sranganatha/scaffit/templates/eslint/README.md

 ## Usage

-Run `scaffit add eslint` to automatically configure ESLint for your project based on the detected framework.
+Run `npx scaffit add eslint` to automatically configure ESLint for your project based on the detected framework.